Jira is getting a fresh new look and navigation

 Upcoming changes: Epic link data above the epic level

-The information on this page is for Jira Software Cloud customers only.
+The information on this page is for Jira Cloud customers only.
 Data Center customers are not affected by these updates.

 epic-link and parent-link in company-managed projects will be replaced with the parent concept already used in team-managed projects.
 This will happen in a 3-step process: